Ever thought about how the benefits of contactless compare to traditional chip and PIN?

 Let's take a look at how popular contactless payments have become and why it’s a great option to offer to your customers.
 In March 2014, the UK Cards Association announced that monthly spending on contactless cards, as published by My Customer, had exceeded £100 million for the first time.
 In July 2016, there were 92.1 million contactless cards in issue in the UK, with 240.4 million contactless transactions made in the same month.

 At Payzone, we keep our finger on the pulse in terms of technology, so all of our card terminals are contactless – but what’s the hype?
 What can contactless payment bring to you and your business?

-4. Secure transactions — above all else, contactless technology is secure and performs impressively when it comes to fraud.
+Above all else, contactless technology is secure and performs impressively when it comes to fraud.
 Fraud losses on contactless cards in the UK remain consistently low and, according to the Smart Payment Association, represent just 0.02% of all card fraud.
-Payment terminals, such as Payzone’s countertop machine, uses the latest PCI DSS compliant technology.
+Payment terminals, such as Payzone’s range of card machines, uses the latest PCI DSS compliant technology.

 Customers who use contactless spend more than those who pay with cash, so offering contactless payments could increase the overall value and frequency of purchases per customer.